Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-Understand the theory and practice of integrated care in health and across Australian communities.
+- Analyse theories that guide practices of integrated care in the delivery of health services across Australian communities.

-Identify, evaluate and prioritise appropriate integrated care models for healthcare settings.
+- Identify, evaluate and prioritise integrated care models for healthcare settings of different contexts.

-Identify future practices, theories and challenges for integrated care.
+- Judge future practices, theories and challenges for integrated care within the whole systems perspective.

 |Timetable||View the lecture timetable | View the full unit timetable|